 Some important things to keep in mind

 - Keep an eye on currency rates: If you want to remit money, check the currency rates.
-My friend once sent money when the rates were good, and he benefited a lot.

 - Check the bank service: ICICI and HDFC have very good online services, but check if they have a branch near you.

 - Take tax advice: Even though NRE accounts are not tax-free, they may be taxed in your foreign country.
-My friend understood everything by talking to a tax advisor in Dubai.

 NRE accounts are very beneficial for Indians living abroad.
 My friend was able to easily bring his earnings back to India with this, and it did not even attract tax.
 If you are an NRI, and you want to manage your overseas earnings in India, then definitely open an NRE account.
 If you have any more questions, do not hesitate to ask me.
 I’ll tell you in simple terms!
-Open your NRE account now and manage your earnings smartly!